SamuelScheit/puppeteer-stream/README.md

 # puppeteer-stream

-A Extension for [puppeteer](https://www.npmjs.com/package/puppeteer) to retrieve audio and/or video streams
+An Extension for Puppeteer to retrieve audio and/or video streams

 ## Installation